rxseven/docker-playground/README.md

 Creating a simple and reliable local development environment is essential to developer productivity as well as on-boarding new team members.

-Onigiri has pre-confiured Docker images prepared with essential and useful tools in order to provide a consistent development experience with best practices for you and your team, and have developers create and run containers from those images locally. **Your team is then developing in an identical environment to the one in which the code is going to run.** This will reduce the risk that something different locally will result in an issue in production.
+Onigiri has pre-confiured Docker images prepared with essential and useful tools in order to provide a consistent development experience with best practices for you and your team. **With this approach, you will be developing in an identical environment to the one in which the code is going to run.** This will reduce the risk that something different locally will result in an issue in production.

 Below is the list of tools and services required for developing and running Onigiri: